Case Studies

 MICHAEL COOK

 Michael was kind beyond words.
-His wit unmatched.
+His wit was unmatched.
 Most of his career was on Capitol Hill.
 Married to Linda forty years, they raised three daughters.
-Michael enjoyed a healthy social life.
 He loved playing with the grandkids and counted the days to the annual beach vacation.

-Between 2013 and early 2020, Michael saw four neurologists, each with a different diagnosis (one wavered between three): first Alzheimer’s, then vascular dementia, then Alzheimer’s, then “neurocognitive impairment”, then frontotemporal dementia (FTD).
+Between 2013 and early 2020, Michael saw four neurologists, each with a different diagnosis: first Alzheimer’s, then vascular dementia, then Alzheimer’s, then “neurocognitive impairment”, then frontotemporal dementia (FTD).

 JACK DAVIS

-Jack Denman Davis was born at home in Houston during a 1941 hurricane.
+Jack was born at home in Houston during a 1941 hurricane.
 He spent 36 years in the Houston Fire Department, retiring as senior captain in 2001.
 He and his wife raised three children.
-Jack was involved coaching his daughters’ softball teams.
-He was an intelligent, charismatic man, interested in cooking, gardening and playing golf.
+He was an intelligent, charismatic man, interested in cooking and gardening.

 The first indication that something was wrong came at the age of 68 when Jack started losing interest in most activities.
-He preferred to watch old western TV shows.
+He preferred to watch old TV westerns.
 He couldn’t be persuaded out of the house unless going to a restaurant.
-He enjoyed music and good food but didn’t want to attend social activities.
-He started having trouble talking to people; he couldn’t find the right words.
-He had trouble going from 1-2-3 on any simple task.
+He started having trouble talking to people – not finding the right words.
+He couldn’t go from 1-2-3 on any simple task.

 About eight years before his passing, Jack’s driving concerned his family.
 Twice he drove his car into closed garage doors.
 He drove through stop signs and the wrong way on an interstate highway.
 He gave up driving.

 With progressively worsening short-term memory issues, his neurologist gave a diagnosis of Alzheimer’s.
 Jack did not like his doctor; he said, “doctor says I am crazy”.
-His doctor never mentioned crazy.
 Jack took Namenda for a year or so, but it did not help.

 Jack’s speech and gait got worse.
 In stressful situations, he would say “6S5” repeatedly.
 He could not read or write.
 He could recite numbers in order.
 His neurologist suspected that Jack had semantic variant primary progressive aphasia, not Alzheimer’s.

-In the last year of his life, Jack grew suspicious of most anyone he came in contact with.
+In the last year of his life, Jack grew suspicious of most anyone.
 He paced through the house and was awake most nights.
 He talked gibberish to his mirror image like he was talking to a friend.
 He urinated in inappropriate places, i.e. kitchen garbage can or pantry.
 He needed assistance in bathroom/bathing but fought anyone trying to help.

 With the help of the wonderful Brain Support Network and the Mayo Clinic, we know that Jack had advanced Alzheimer’s (Braak Stage VI) with Lewy body disease.